sapphirex00/Intelligence-books/README.md

 # Intelligence books
-#### This is a personal list made using different resources in order to create a curated compilation of the best/recommended books for those interested in Intelligence and CounterIntelligence history, reports and events from WWII until today's challenges.
+#### This is a personal list made using different resources in order to create a curated compilation of the best/recommended books for those interested in Intelligence and CounterIntelligence history, reports and events from WWII - Today

 ## CIA History